GetMeoutt/linux_assignment1/README.md

 ## Create Droplet using `doctl`

 ### What is image
-Images serve as a blueprint and contain all the necessary components to run a Docker container. it can be reused and deployed by any host  [^1]
+Images is similar to a blueprint and contain all the necessary components to run a Docker container. it can be reused and deployed by any host  [^3]

 ### To Upload The Custom Image